cesaring89/multiverse-devops/README.md

-# multiverse-devops
+# Multiverse Devops Challenge

 Problem: We have to implement a Microservices Solutions using a Flexible approach, easy to maintain that makes use of integrates AWS services, the solutiom must:
     .- Run docker images that execute python code

-To achieve this goal I decide the following tools
+To achieve this goal I decide to use the following tools.

 Amazon API Gateway: is a fully managed service that makes it easy for us create, publish, maintain, monitor, and secure APIs at any scale.
 API is the "front door".
 API Gateway supports containerized and serverless workloads, as well as web applications